 If your puppy is stressed or exhibits loss of appetite (for example with carsickness), treat the pup with “force feedings”, making the little one eat from your hand, off of a spoon or from a syringe – until they start to feel better.
 Just like you would an ill child.

-Mega-Cal (included in your puppy packet) or Nutra-Cal is available at pet stores or online (several brands available, syrup is fine also in a pinch).
+Forti-Cal (included in your puppy packet) or Nutra-Cal is available at pet stores or online (several brands available, syrup is fine also in a pinch).
 It is very important at times when the puppy is stressed & not eating or eating very poorly.
-Give the Mega-Cal 4 times a day, 1 or 2 teaspoons or 2-4cc.
+You can give about 2-4ml of the Mega-Cal 4 times a day if needed.
 It contains the ingredients and nutrients that the little ones need to maintain.
 Your puppy will probably lick the MegaCal off of a spoon but if not….
 Put some on your finger or in the syringe that I provide for you and open the puppy’s mouth- put it on the roof of his mouth like peanut butter.
 It melts almost immediately so you will not choke the puppy.
 That usually brings their appetite right back in a few minutes.

 I also like to keep a dish of diluted puppy milk near their bed to encourage them to take a few sips before their nap.
 This can really help the low appetite puppies that are in their adjustment period.

-This “stage” of non-eating usually lasts just a few days and then you will notice that the little one is getting back into the food bowl.
+This “stage” of poor appetite usually lasts just a few days and then you will notice that the little one is getting back into the food bowl.
 Even if they have been eating the hard puppy kibble they may now wish to have a soft canned food or have the kibble wet just a little.
 We have taken to the philosophy of “Whatever works” to just get them eating again.
 We use small bites of cooked chicken, mixing canned food with a little cottage cheese, or regular fat yogurt.
 I have recovered a lot of puppies/dogs on this mixture.
-It is nice to have a package of ”Stella & Chewy’s Chicken Freeze Dried Dog Food”, a few different yummy choices in flavors of good quality canned food, and powdered puppy milk around for these occasions.
+It is important to have a package of ”Stella & Chewy’s Chicken Freeze Dried Dog Food”, a can of cooked chicken, and powdered puppy milk or goats milk around for these occasions.

 Then one day soon they just go back to the dry puppy kibble.
 No hurry, just be sure they get their nutrition as a growing puppy needs.
 During this period, they make have soft stools with the change in diet away from their usual food (little bit of canned mixed with the dry kibbles).
 That should improve when they are back on their regular diet.